-Component Fraction Notes Assignments 20% Expect around 7 assignments; can be completed individually, or in groups of 3 or less (4C3), or in groups of 2 or by yourself (6C3).
-Midterm exam 1 10% A 2 hour written exam, on 17 February, before the midterm break.
-Midterm exam 2 25% A take-home exam, using the course software over a 5-day period.
-Also includes an experiment that you have to do yourself (ahead of time) and analyze.
-Due on 24 March.
+Component Fraction Notes Assignments 20% Expect around 7 assignments; can be completed individually, or in groups of 2 or less (4C3 and 6C3), or by yourself.
+Midterm exam 1 15% A 2.5 hour written exam, on 16 February, before the midterm break.
+Midterm exam 2 20% A take-home exam, using software, over a 5-day period.
+Also includes an experiment that you have to do with your group, ahead of time, and analyze.
+Due on 22 March.
 Final exam 45% A written exam, lasting 3 hours.